I received a Ph.D. in Economics from UCLA Anderson School of Management in June 2018.

 I am an applied microeconomist with a focus on firms and firm linkages in developing and middle-income countries.
 I use both reduced-form and structural methods to understand how institutional frictions affect the interactions between the firms and firm linkages, and I also develop new methods.

-My research areas are primary Development Economics and Political Economy, and also Applied Econometrics and Trade.
+My research areas are primarily Development Economics and Political Economy and also Applied Econometrics and Trade.

 Published, Accepted, Forthcoming Papers

 Conflict and Inter-Group Trade: Evidence from the 2014 Russia-Ukraine Crisis, [SSRN version], [Journal link], with Alexey Makarin, American Economic Review, January 2023, 113(1), Pages 34-70.
 Media: Exame (Brazil)